artsy/artsy.github.io/_posts/2018-06-02-GraphQL-Stitching.markdown

 API.
 Doing so makes it easy to work in isolation, experiment with new ideas and evolve in many directions.

 We've been [carefully pushing][monolith] for years to move away from our single monolithic API, to a collection of smaller, more focused projects.
 Our [highlights docs][high] showcase this well.
 The movement to smaller composable services works great from an isolated platform/systems perspective but can be a bit tricky to handle with front-end clients.
 Until 2018, the way that we've addressed the growing complexity in our service later has been to migrate the complexity inside our main GraphQL API, [metaphyics][mp].
-Metaphysics is our API gateway that consolidates many API resources into a single source.
+Metaphysics is our GraphQL API gateway that consolidates many API sources into a single service, then extending and interleaving and their data to make clients easier to write.

 However, as more services have been created, and grown - so has metaphysics.
-This creates a worrying trend, as the growth isn't quite linear.
+This creates a worrying trend, as the growth of code in metaphysics isn't quite linear.

 Our main line-of-thought on how to address this is via GraphQL schema stitching.
 We've been [running experiments][ex] in stitching for over a year, and have have been running with stitching enabled in production for a few months.

 <!-- more -->

 ## What is Schema Stitching?

 The core idea behind schema stitching is that because GraphQL talks in type systems, you should be able to merge type systems from many GraphQL APIs into a single source of truth.
-Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became very production-[ready in April
+Schema Stitching came out at the [end of 2017][stitching_out] via the [`graphql-tools`][tools] and became very production-[ready in April 2018][stitching_announcement].
-2018][stitching_announcement].

 We started experimenting last year and would occasionally run it on staging to discover edge case issues.
 This meant the state of the project would ebb & flow between a blocked, or no-one having the bandwidth to work on it.
 This was fine, because our aim was [incremental evolutions over bold revolution][rev].

 Before we dive into implementation details, here's a quick glossary of terms before we start:

-* **GraphQL Schema** - a  representation of your GraphQL's type system, containing all Types and fields on them
+- **GraphQL Schema** - a representation of your GraphQL's type system, containing all types and fields on them
-* **GraphQL Resolver** - every field accessed in a query has a corresponding resolver
+- **GraphQL Resolver** - every field accessed in a query has a corresponding resolver
-* **Schema Merging** - taking two GraphQL schemas, and merging all the Types and resolvers
+- **Schema Merging** - taking two GraphQL schemas, and merging all the types and resolvers into one schema
-* **Schema Stitching** - extending a GraphQL Schema by using Types from another schema
+- **Schema Stitching** - extending a GraphQL Schema programmatically, with the ability to delegate to merged schemas

 Stitching is one of the end-goals, but merging may be enough for a lot of cases.
 Both of the two launch posts above give a much more in-depth explanation of how everything comes together, but these should be enough for this post.

 ## How Do We Do It?

-We have 4 GraphQL APIs inside the Artsy ecosystem, our aim is to cautiously include these APIs inside metaphysics.
+We have 5 GraphQL APIs inside the Artsy ecosystem, our aim is to cautiously include these APIs inside metaphysics.
 We don't need the entire contents of those APIs, and as you'll learn - we couldn't do that even if we wanted.

 The technique we settled on was: